dtweston/hockey-app-hooks/README.md

 hockey-app-hooks
 ================

-A simple Perfect (server-side Swift) web site to respond to HockeyApp webhooks.
+A simple Kitura (server-side Swift) web site to respond to HockeyApp webhooks.
 HockeyApp is a mobile crash reporting system: https://rink.hockeyapp.net

 This web site funnels information coming from HockeyApp into Yammer.